vswarte/broadsword/README.md

 ```

 ### Vftable class names
-`get_rtti_classname` will give use the name too but it expects the vftable pointer directly
+`get_rtti_classname` will give use the name too, but it expects the vftable pointer directly
 instead of a pointer to a class instance.
 ```rust
 use broadsword::runtime::get_rtti_classname;